changeworld/azure-docs.pl-pl/articles/event-grid/event-schema-machine-learning.md

 }]
 ```

-### <a name="microsoftmachinelearningservicesrunstatuschanged-event"></a>Zdarzenie Microsoft.
-MachineLearningServices.
-RunStatusChanged
+### <a name="microsoftmachinelearningservicesrunstatuschanged-event"></a>Zdarzenie Microsoft.MachineLearningServices.RunStatusZmienił się

 ```json
 [{